ojasvatstyagi/BacterialPathogenAnalyzer/README.md

 A professional mobile application for identifying Burkholderia pseudomallei bacteria using React Native, Expo, Supabase, and AI-powered analysis.
 Built for laboratory technicians and medical professionals.

-## 🔬 Overview
+## Overview

-The Bacterial Pathogen Analyzer is a comprehensive diagnostic tool designed to assist healthcare professionals in identifying Burkholderia pseudomallei, the causative agent of melioidosis.
-The application provides a guided workflow for bacterial analysis, image capture, and AI-powered identification with confidence scoring.
+The Bacterial Pathogen Analyzer is a diagnostic mobile application designed for laboratory technicians and clinicians to assist in identifying Burkholderia pseudomallei, the pathogen responsible for melioidosis.
+Built using React Native + Expo, with Supabase powering authentication, data storage, and secure workflows.

-## ✨ Features
+## Features

-### 🧪 Core Functionality
+### Core Functionality

 - **Multi-step Analysis Workflow**: Guided 4-step process for bacterial identification
   - Bacterial characteristics selection